-2.3.1.3 Physical Parameters
+Section 2.3.1.3 Physical Parameters

-Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0 -300-ft.
+Physical parameters of pH, specific conductance (SC), oxidation reduction potential (ORP), and temperature were measured in-situ using Hydrolab multi-parameter sampling equipment from 0-300 ft during the spring 2007 event and 0-600 ft during the fall event.
 Equipment constraints prevented deeper in-situ depth measurements.
-Seasonal changes in physical parameters for the 2006 sampling season can be found in figure 2-47, and long-term (2001-2006) changes can be found in figure 2-48.
+Seasonal changes in physical parameters for the 2007 sampling season can be found in figure 2-47, and long-term (2001-2007) changes can be found in figure 2-48.

 Figure 2-47.
-2006 Seasonal depth profiles for the Berkeley Pit Lake System.
+2007 Seasonal depth profiles for the Berkeley Pit Lake System.

-The diagram in the upper-left shows pH profiles as a function of depth, whereas the diagram in the upper-right illustrates SC depth profiles.
-The lower-left diagram is a depth profile of oxidation-reduction potential, and temperature profiles are given in the lower right diagram of the figure.
-A total of four profiling events occurred in 2006, all of which are illustrated above.
+The diagram in the upper-left shows pH profiles as a function of depth, whereas the diagram in the upper right illustrates SC depth profiles.
+The lower left diagram is a depth profile of ORP, and temperature profiles are given in the lower right diagram of the figure.
+A total of two profiling events occurred in 2007, all of which are illustrated above.
+The fall 2007 profile event extended to 600 ft below the water surface as the purchase of new equipment allowed deeper profiling capabilities.

-Data collected in the fall are shown for five years: 2001, 2003, 2004, 2005, and 2006.
+Data collected in the fall are shown for six years: 2001, 2003, 2004, 2005, 2006 and 2007.
 All data were collected by members of the MBMG.
-Both 2001 and 2003 data represent a time when HSB water was being diverted into the Berkeley Pit, and is a representation of the three year period when HSB water was allowed to collect in the Berkeley Pit.
-In November 2003, the lime treatment plant began to capture and treat HSB water, and the 2004, 2005, and 2006 events represent one, two, and three-year post discarded into the Berkeley Pit as a waste product from the treatment plant at a rate of 265,000 gallons per day.
+Both 2001 and 2003 data represent a time when

+HSB water was being diverted into the Berkeley Pit, and is a representation of the three-year period when HSB water was allowed to collect in the Berkeley Pit.
+In November 2003, the lime treatment plant began to capture and treat HSB water, and the 2004, 2005, 2006 and 2007 events represent one, two, three and four-year post-HSB-diversion intervals respectively.

+Figure 2-48.
+Long-term changes in depth profiles for selected parameter in the Berkeley Pit Lake.All data from all years are representative of fall sampling events, and were collected by the MBMG.

+As a general rule, pH in the Berkeley Pit remains between 2.4 and 2.8.
+At depth, little change has been noted over the years.
+In recent years, pH in surface waters has shown a slightly increasing trend.
+A possible explanation for this occurrence may be the impacts of high-density sludge on pit surface waters from the HSB treatment plant.
+Since November 2003, pH-neutralizing sludge has been discharged into the Berkeley Pit as a waste product from the treatment plant at a rate of 265,000 gallons per day.
 Though this volume is small (~180 gpm) compared to that of the Berkeley Pit, a cumulative impact may be starting to occur.
 Of course, pH values > 2.8 have been observed before, but only when HSB (pH value ~3.0) water was infiltrating the pit surface waters.
-Currently, HSB water has not entered the Berkeley Pit for 3 plus years.
+Currently, HSB water has not been allowed to enter the Berkeley Pit for 4 plus years.

-HSB diversion intervals respectively.

-As a general rule, pH in the Berkeley Pit remains between 2.4 and 2.8.
-At depth, little change has been noted over the years.
-In recent years, pH in surface-waters has shown a slightly increasing trend.
-A possible explanation for this occurrence may be the impacts of high density sludge on pit surface waters from the HSB treatment plant.
-Since November 2003, pH neutralizing sludge has been